 We’ve all had times we feel ordinary, even invisible.
 We feel no one notices.
 But we’re wrong.
 Someone is watching all the time.
 They love us.
 They’re obsessed with us.
 They’ve gathered more data than Google, Facebook, or Amazon combined.
-Have you guessed who this is?
+Have you guessed who?

 Of course…it’s your dog.
 Your pooch notices everything about you, even quirks you hadn’t noticed about yourself.
 Here are a few surprising things my pets have picked up on me…